robjvan/librarian-backend/README.md

 - Switch node version: `nvm use 16.17.1`
 - Switch to default version: `nvm use node`

+## **API Testing**

+### VS Code Extension
+The [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension by Huachao Mao is the simplest way to test the API during development
-## Postman Configuration
+### Postman Configuration
-Postman is the easiest way to test the API during development.
+Postman is another way to test the API during development.
 Download from [https://www.postman.com/](https://www.postman.com/)